ray-project/ray/doc/source/serve/deployment.rst

       time.sleep(5)
       print(serve.list_deployments())

-2. First running ``ray start --head`` on the machine, then connecting to the running local Ray cluster using ``ray.init(address="auto", namespace="serve")`` in your Serve script(s) (you can specify any namespace that you like).
-You can run multiple scripts to update your backends over time.
+2. First running ``ray start --head`` on the machine, then connecting to the running local Ray cluster using ``ray.init(address="auto", namespace="serve")`` in your Serve script(s) (this is the Ray namespace, not Kubernetes namespace, and you can specify any namespace that you like).
+You can run multiple scripts to update your deployments over time.

 .. code-block:: bash